City of Atlanta

 Atlanta, Georgia 30303

 Call here to report park maintenance needs, to report trees down in the street, or to request inspection of a City-owned tree.

 To report trees down in the street after regular business hours and on holidays, call 911.

 For trees on private property, contact the Office of Buildings 404-330-6874

 To comment on any Office of Parks web page,

-The Department of Parks, Recreation and Cultural Affairs (DPRCA) is responsible for regulating and conserving trees on public land (Atlanta Code of Ordinances, Section 158-26).
-This authority enables DPRCA to establish and maintain the maximum amount of tree cover on public lands in the city by prohibiting the destruction and removal of trees except in accordance with the standards (Atlanta Code of Ordinances, Section 158-28(1)).
+The Department of Parks and Recreation (DPR) is responsible for regulating and conserving trees on public land (Atlanta Code of Ordinances, Section 158-26).
+This authority enables DPR to establish and maintain the maximum amount of tree cover on public lands in the city by prohibiting the destruction and removal of trees except in accordance with the standards (Atlanta Code of Ordinances, Section 158-28(1)).
 Further, the Code allows for latitude in the interpretation and application of city administrative rules, standards and guidelines when reasonable and necessary to minimize the destruction of trees (Atlanta Code of Ordinances, Section158-28(7)).
 To achieve this task, the Department has established an administrative rule with regard to the trees on public land, to be enforced by the Office of Parks.